 "A Canterlot Wedding" is another prime example of this.
 By the time Celestia finally gets around to declaring the real bride and groom formally married, there's no doubt that both of them have earned it after what they've been through.
 And of course Twilight Sparkle, after having her suspicions blown off by everypony and for a while seeming to lose her friends, her mentor, and her big brother over it only to have the main villain promptly banish her underground as soon as everypony else has left...ultimately gets them all back and gains a new Cool Big Sis in the bargain.

 DuckTales never fits this more than with its five-part "Super Ducktales" episode.
 Fenton Crackshell gets recruited as Scrooge's new accountant after the Beagle Boys pull a dirty trick that forces him to move his Money Bin, and Fenton welcomes the chance to prove himself as someone.
-Unfortunately, being something of a Cloud Cuckoo Lander, the poor guy keeps screwing up worse by the minute.
+Unfortunately, the poor guy keeps screwing up worse by the minute.
 Things seemingly get better when he gets a hold of the Gizmoduck suit and gets to turn his fortunes around as a celebrated hero, but then he gets taken over and gets turned into an unwilling criminal that becomes public enemy number one that steals Scrooge's fortune in events that leave ultimately him penniless, homeless, and in prison.
 Even after Gizmoduck is freed from control and breaks Scrooge out, some Giant Space Robots From Nowhere steal the Money Bin.
 The two then head into space to finally recover it and Fenton manages to defeat the robots' leader without the use of the Gizmoduck suit, and by the time they return to Earth the Money Bin's not only placed back in its original location but Scrooge, having discovered the Fenton's Secret Identity, gratefully rehires him under both guises.
 And then to top it all off, all this new confidence leads Fenton to finally ask his long-time crush out.